Jaykul/Jupyter-PowerShell/ReadMe.md

 In order to get cross-platform support, this kernel is using [PowerShell Core](https://github.com/PowerShell/PowerShell), which means you'll want to have PowerShell 6 Beta 3 installed to try it out.
 I'm hoping to provide a Full Framework (aka Windows PowerShell) version too, once I start doing releases.

 To use it or build it, you need [dotnet core 2 preview](https://www.microsoft.com/net/core/preview), and if you want to contribute, and want to build it in Visual Studio, you need [VS 2017 Preview version 15.3](https://www.visualstudio.com/vs/preview/).

+## Examples

+I have [a version of this document with examples](https://github.com/Jaykul/Jupyter-PowerShell/blob/master/ReadMe.ipynb) in it as a Jupyter Notebook, which mostly works, in read-only mode, on github...